naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.30.ethernet.switching.md

 Step 2.
 Learns MAC addresses by examining the source MAC address of each frame the switch receives.

 Step 3.
 Creates a loop-free environment with other switches using STP

+To make the decision to forward or filter the switch uses a dynamically built MAC address table stored in RAM.
+By comparing the frames destination MAC address with the fields in the table, the switch decides how to forward and/or filter the frame.

+#### Collision and Broadcast Domains

+A collision domain is the set of LAN interfaces whose frames could collide with each other.
+All shared media environments, such as those created by using hubs, are collision domains.
+When one host is attached to a switch or port, the switch creates a dedicated connection, thereby eliminating the potential for a collision.
+Switches reduce collisions and improve bandwidth use on network segments because they provide full-duplex, dedicated bandwidth to each network segment.

+Out of the box, a switch cannot provide relief from broadcast traffic.
+A collection of connected switches forms one large broadcast domain.
+If a frame with FFFF.FFFF.FFFF crosses a switch port, that switch must flood the frame out all other active ports.
+Each attached device must then process the broadcast frame at least up to the network layer.

+###### Frame Forwarding